About me

 Previously, I was fortunate to complete a research internship at EPFL DLAB under the amazing supervision of Chris Wendler and Bob West.
 My main focus was interpretability, and I worked on a follow-up to the “Do Llamas work in English?” paper.
 Our work was selected as a spotlight presentation at the Mechanistic Interpretability Workshop at ICML 2025.

-Before starting this internship, I was exploring the emergence of XOR features in Large Language Models and the RAX hypothesis proposed by Sam Marks.
+Before starting this internship, I was exploring the emergence of XOR features in Large Language Models and the RAX hypothesis proposed by Sam Marks, did SPAR with Walter Laurito, worked on a project with Jobst Heitzig on non-maximizing training objectives for RL agents, and attended the ML4G AI safety bootcamp.

 You can find my other projects on my CV or GitHub.